The Crunchiest Dill Pickles You’ll Ever Make (My Tried-and-True Method)

 I love dill pickle spears.
 I prefer spears over coins because they stay crisper.
-Yes, late at night, I sneak to the kitchen to eat them right out of the jar.
-Shhh, don’t tell my children.
-The secret to a crispy pickle… leaves.
+Yes, late at night, I sneak into the kitchen and eat them straight from the jar (don’t tell my kids).
+The secret to a crispy pickle?
+Leaves.
 Plant leaves.

 My Naturally Crispy Dill Pickle Recipe